top of page

 The members of the steering committee are:

-• Opo Ngawaka (Chair) - Mana Whenua - NRNWKA Trust
+• Opo Ngawaka - Mana Whenua

 • Paula Williams - Mana Whenua